-Summary: The the post-WWII global order collapses around us, but America seems unable to see this – let alone adapt to it.
-This post discusses one of the most important consequences: is the following still true?
-It has been revised several times since its original publication in 2006.
+A thought-starter for your Fourth of July festivities — The the post-WWII global order collapses around us, but America seems unable to see this — let alone adapt to it.
+This post discusses one of the most important consequences, the slow death of the Constitution.
+It has been revised several times since publication in 2006.
+This is the most important of the 3700 posts on the FM website.
 Other chapters in this series appear at the end.

 - Who killed the Constitution?

 (1) Introduction — death of the post-WWII era

 - America as a model state: a capitalistic republic which values its citizens’ liberty.

 - American as a superpower; later the sole superpower.

 - The American dollar as reserve currency; “good as gold” for holding the world’s savings

 - 3rd generation warfare as the dominant mode of military force.

 - Growing American “wealth” through the debt supercycle, continuously expanding debt of government, corporations, and households.

 - Cheap energy, largely from coal, oil, and natural gas.